Adaptive Memory Momentum via a Model-Based Framework for Deep Learning Optimization: INTRODUCTION

 But is this fixed choice really optimal?
 Intuitively, it seems unlikely that a single value of \( \beta \) should work equally well throughout the whole training process and across different data sets and models.
 Instead, we ask: can momentum adapt over time to better match the optimization landscape?
 In this work, we propose a simple yet principled answer, a time-varying momentum coefficient that evolves with the optimization process.
 We refer to this mechanism as \textit{adaptive memory}, as it dynamically adjusts the extent to which the optimizer relies on past gradients at each step.

-To derive this adaptive coefficient, we take inspiration from model-based optimization techniques~\cite{asi2019stochastic,davis2019stochastic} and the proximal bundle method~\cite{kiwiel2006methods}.
+To derive this adaptive coefficient, we take inspiration from model-based optimization techniques~\parencite{asi2019stochastic,davis2019stochastic} and the proximal bundle method~\parencite{kiwiel2006methods}.
 In this framework, the objective function \( f(x) \) is approximated by a surrogate model \( f^m_t(x) \), and at each step the following problem has to be solved:

-We extend this framework by constructing \( f^m_t(x) \) from two planes: one from the current gradient \( \nabla f(x_t) \) and one from the previous decent direction $\frac{1}{\eta}\left(x_{t-1} - x_t\right)$ which encodes the accumulated momentum.
+We extend this framework by constructing \( f^m_t(x) \) from two planes: one from the current gradient \( \nabla f(x_t) \) and one from the previous descent direction $\frac{1}{\eta}\left(x_{t-1} - x_t\right)$ which encodes the accumulated momentum.
 Under this model, the proximal step in Equation~\eqref{model_based1} yields the update:

 where \( \beta_t \) is an \textit{adaptive} momentum coefficient computed in closed form from the model.
 This gives rise to our proposed \textit{adaptive memory momentum} schemes. \textbf{Our contributions are summarized as follows:}